 Attending Smoky Mountain Thunder – 2020

 2020 marks the 20th anniversary of Smoky Mountain Thunder.
 The event has grown from 75 bikes in 2001 to several thousand bikes now.
 In 2015 a record 4,015 bikes rode to Clinch Mountain and 2020 promises to set a new record!
-Don’t miss your opportunity to ride with us in the Smoky Mountains, visit the sponsors, bid on the auction items including my Tracy’s (Bettencourt Originals) special donated painting and hear the amazing speakers.
+Don’t miss your opportunity to ride with us in the Smoky Mountains, visit the sponsors and bid on the auction items.

 It’s time to start planning your trip to the Gatlinburg area for this event.
 There is plenty of lodging available in Gatlinburg, Pigeon Forge, Wears Valley and Sevierville.
 There is also great camping if you enjoy roughing it a bit.
 We usually stay as a group in a rental cabin and there are always plenty of those available through Airbnb and VRBO.
 But getting reservations early is important.
 I would highly recommend that you go early and wait to leave until after Memorial Day Monday.
 There is definitely less traffic, and by staying a week you can ride some of the best motorcycle roads in the United States.